aquenneville/credit-suisse-monthly-country-economic-indicators-extractor/README.md

 - Regex
 - Data sent to Excel using Poi
 - Exe package using JSmooth (to be used in Windows)
-- User can extract data until he presses 'Q'
+- User can extract data until he presses 'Q' to quit

 Screenshots
 ------------